 People can connect with friends, join ‘groups’ (places where people communicate with other users, usually about a shared interest) or follow an organisation’s ‘page’ (where organisations post information and communicate with other users).
-They can also send private messages using the Messenger app.
+They can also send private messages using the Messenger app, which are end-to-end encrypted (only the sender and receiver can see the message).

 A user can create a story (a set of pictures and videos that last 24 hours).
 Each user has a ‘feed’ showing information shared by ‘friends’ (people who they are connected with), pages, groups and advertisers, that the app thinks the user will like.
-Users can also watch videos, livestream, game, shop and create events on the app.
+Users can also watch videos, including very short videos (‘Reels’), livestream, game, shop, date and create events on the app.
+Meta’s digital assistant is called Meta AI.
+On mobile devices, Facebook users can use Messenger to text chat with Meta AI, ask for information or create content to share.

 Facebook profiles can be public or private.
 If a user’s account is set to private it means the user can select who will see the information they share.